By News Team

 |Alain Prost||1980-1991, 1993||202||106|

-Hamilton has already overtaken Schumacher this season when it comes to most F1 podium finishes.
-Hamilton’s strike rate is once again superior to the German’s, finishing on the podium in 60.9% of his Grand Prix starts, compared to Schumacher’s 50.3%.
-Vettel has an equally impressive podium strike rate, finishing in the top three in 48.2% of his starts.
+Hamilton again sits at the top of this leaderboard, overtaking Schumacher last season to achieve the most F1 podium finishes.
+Hamilton’s strike rate is once again superior to the German’s, finishing on the podium in 61.8% of his Grand Prix starts, compared to Schumacher’s 50.3%.
+Vettel has an equally impressive podium strike rate, finishing in the top three in 46.9% of his starts.

 Most pole positions: